gvwilson/sensibleadventures/arecibo/arecibo.md

 and built their villages where the green ended and the hard dry desert began.
 Most of those villages are home now only to wild animals and ghosts.
-Second Bird has ventured into the one nearby on a dare, marveling at the carved stones and at streets wide enough for six people to walk side by side.
-He has never gone to the center, though.
+Second Bird has ventured into the one nearby on a dare, marveling at the carved stones, but he has never gone to the center.
-Only the old men go there,
+He is not a man yet,
-and even they only go in pairs.
+and even men only go there in pairs.

-A building has collapsed,
-filling the air with gritty dust.
-"Grandfather---" he begins.

-"Good," the old man says shortly.
-"The sooner...
+Two more buildings have collapsed.
+The old man spits on them as they hurry past.
-they come down...
+The sooner they come down,
-the sooner...
-our gods will come back."
+the sooner the gods will come back and end the drought.
-And end the drought,
-he doesn't add.
-He doesn't need to:
-the First People's prayers have begged for that for six long years.

-They come around a corner and face-to-face with a nightmare.
+They round the last corner to find a nightmare.
-The highlanders' nameless god-king stands in front of the collapsed wall of the storehouse where the First People imprisoned him before Second Bird was born.
+The highlanders' god-king stands in front of the collapsed wall of the storehouse where the First People imprisoned him twenty years ago.
-Two old men stand opposite him, spears in their hands.
+Two men stand opposite him,

-Second Bird grabs his grandfather's arm.
-"Wait," he pleads.
+spears in their hands.
+They are brave,
-It took a dozen men to subdue him during the rising.
+but it took a dozen men to subdue him during the rising.

-Fast Rock smacks his grandson's hand away and advances slowly, drawing the knife that always hangs at his side.
+Fast Rock draws his knife from his belt and advances slowly.
 One of the guards shifts to make space for him without taking his eyes off the god-king.